Regional Market Africa

 In addition to statutory Assembly matters to be discussed, there will be exhibitions of products, solutions and latest technologies in aviation by reputable service providers from across the world.
 Further, the Assembly also provides quality time and opportunity for networking and business meetings among African airlines, industry partners and service providers.

-Meet Bruno Boucher, Associate Partner and Head of Africa West, Central and North at the conference.
+Bruno Boucher, Associate Partner and Head of Africa West, Central and North will moderate the panel: “How can Africa tackle the challenge of high industry costs?”

 The Remotely Piloted Aircraft Systems Symposium, hosted by the Nigerian Federal Ministry of Transportation, will provide a unique opportunity for states, international organizations and stakeholders to share experience in regard to remotely piloted operations.
 The event provides a platform to discuss challenges that have to be overcome and current regulations that need to be complied with in order to fully integrate drone operations into the civil aviation system.
 With a focus on Africa and the Indian Ocean recent technologies and innovations will be showcased and reviewed.
 The symposium will consist of speeches, panel sessions and exhibitions dealing with this new sector of the aviation industry.